noraeisner/LATTE/README.md

 --------

-The aim of this code is to provide a series of diagnostic tests which are used in order to determine the nature of events found in TESS lightcurves.
+*The aim of this code is to provide a series of diagnostic tests which are used in order to determine the nature of events found in TESS lightcurves.*

-The tests:

 **Figures:**
 - Full lightcurve with the times of the momentum dumps marked.

 - Background flux around the times of the marked transit event(s).

 - Centroid positions around the time of the marked transit event(s).

 - The lightcurve around the time of the marked event(s) extracted in two different aperture sizes.

 - The average flux in and out of the marked event(s) and the differences between the two.

 - The average flux of the target pixel file with the locatiosn of nearby stars (magnitude < 15) indicated (GAIA DR2 queried).

 - The lightcurves of the 6 closest stars that were also observed by TESS (TP files).

 - A lightcurve around the time of the marked event(s) extracted for every pixel in the target pixel file.

 - (optional) Two simple BLS plots.
 The second with the highest detected signal-to-noise transits from the initial run removed.

 - (optional) Modelling of the signal using a Bayesian approach with an MCMC sampling.
 This makes use of the Pyaneti code (Barragan et al. 2017).

 - **FFI Mode**The FFI mode currently does not plot the nearby stars lightcurves (will be implemented soon)

 - Saves the extracted apertures used

 - Saves the corrected and the uncorrected lightcurves to verify that the detrending is workign correctly - there's are nt stored in the DV reports.

 **Tables:**
 - Stellar parameters summarized, as well as information to whether the target has been flagged as a TCE or a TOI.
 The table links to the relevant reports (if applicable) as well as to the exofop page on the star.

 - (optional) Summary of the BLS results.

 - (optional) Fitting parameters with uncertainties from the modelling.